opsecfreak/AI-BrandWriter-WithContext/README.md

    - Brand values and unique selling points
    - Website and social media handles
 3. **Save Context**: Submit the form to store brand information in the database
+4. **Verification**: See the "Using stored brand context" indicator when active

 ### Generating Content

-1. **Access Content Generator**: Use the social media form on the homepage
+1. **Access Content Generator**: Use the social media form on the main content area
 2. **Input Content Details**:
    - Topic/subject for the content
    - Desired tone (professional, casual, humorous, inspirational, educational)